Colleen Darnell: Vintage fashion

 Darnell, as well as her husband, are known for their choice of clothes, remarked upon as early as 2007.
 She has been interviewed by Racked, the historical fashion podcast Dressed: The History of Fashion, and Egypt Today.

 In 2017, Darnell launched an Instagram account with the username 'Vintage Egyptologist'.
-With few Egyptian workers appearing in the pictures, the account was included in a critique by fellow Egyptologists of 'scholars who know these problematic histories choose to engage in the aesthetics of colonialism.'
+With few Egyptian workers appearing in the pictures, the account was critiqued by fellow Egyptologists for being "scholars who know these problematic histories choose to engage in the aesthetics of colonialism."